Sunday, March 30, 10:30 am

 ---------------------------

-Pascale F. Engelmajer, PhD, is Professor of Religious Studies at Carroll University.
-She researches and publishes widely on Buddhism, especially on how ancient Buddhism conceptualizes motherhood and mothering, and, more recently, on mindfulness in the contemporary world.
-Her book 365 Ways to Live Mindfully is an accessible and lighthearted, yet historically and doctrinally grounded, introduction to mindfulness and its modern applications.
+Pascale F. Engelmajer, PhD, is a Professor of Religious Studies at Carroll University.
+She researches and publishes widely on Buddhism, especially on how ancient Buddhism conceptualizes motherhood and mothering and, more recently, on mindfulness in the contemporary world.
+Her book 365 Ways to Live Mindfully is an accessible and lighthearted yet historically and doctrinally grounded introduction to mindfulness and its modern applications.

 Worship Facilitator Abigail Markwyn